-In a few specialist hospitals, the surgeon may use a special machine (robot) to help with laparoscopic surgery.
+In some specialist hospitals, the doctor may use a special machine (robot) to help with laparoscopic surgery.
 This is called assisted robotic surgery or da Vinci surgery.

 The doctor sits at a control unit a few feet away from the patient.
 The doctor controls the movement of a set of robotic surgical equipment, guided by a video camera.
-This gives the doctor a 3D view, which they can magnify a number of times.
-This helps the doctor carry out difficult operations using very precise movements.
+This gives them a 3D view, which they can magnify a number of times.
+This helps them carry out difficult operations using very precise movements.

 The photo below is an example of robotic surgery.
 You can see the doctor sitting at the control unit on the right of the picture.

 Your doctor sends the tissue that they remove, including the lymph nodes, to the laboratory.
 This is to check that they have removed all of the cancer in the cervix, and to see if there are any cancer cells in the lymph nodes.

 Your specialist will offer you more treatment if there is a risk that cancer cells have been left behind, or if there is any sign that the cancer has spread.
 Treatment is usually with chemotherapy and radiotherapy (chemoradiotherapy).